louiev-xlnx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 ## Building and Running the Design

 We will use `Emulation-SW` to verify the functionality of the design.
-Similar to Part1a, we may use Julia to calculate the maximum value of the absolute error between the reference and the generated impulse response.
+Similar to Part1a, we may use Julia to calculate the maximum value of the absolute error between the reference and the generated impulse response (run `check1.jl`).
 The impulse response error for this 3 stage design is shown below.

 ![Fig. 2](./images/impresp_error.PNG "Impulse Response Error")